-Source: Calculated from the survey, 2018
+Source: Calculated from the survey, 2022

-The customers response to claim management processes 'claim reporting' and 'response to claim' have a mean value of slightly higher (3.61 and 3.16) than the neutral value three merely suggesting their agreement those processes were acceptable to them.
-On the other two stages of the claim management process, namely 'damage assessment' and 'repair handling' had the same mean value 2.93 again a very close value to the neutral value three but below it which could indicate a degree the customer' disagreement that the processes were handled acceptably.
-The standard deviation for both were below one (0.98 and 0.90) suggesting a higher level of agreement between participants.
-For 'damaged vehicle towing 'and 'complaints and dispute settlement', the mean values were 2.36 and 2.46 showing customers disagreement that the processes were handled acceptably.
-However, the standard deviation for both are above one (1.27 and 1.31) showing a higher level of variability in participants response.
-The mean value of the 'overall satisfaction' is 2.88 with sd 0.97.
-This value is close to the neutral value three, which represents 'acceptable' rather than the value two that represented 'poor'.
+The customer's response to claim management processes claim reporting and towing damaged vehicles have a mean value of slightly higher (3.65 and 3.32) than the neutral value three merely suggesting their agreement those processes were acceptable to them.
+On the other stages of the claim management process, namely response to claim and damage assessment had a mean value of 3.20 and 3.11 respectively which is a close to neutral value three but below it which could indicate a degree the customer disagreement that the processes were handled acceptably.
+The standard deviation for both were below one (0.80 and 0.77) suggesting a higher level of agreement between participants.

+For repair handling and complaints and dispute settlement, the mean values were 2.90 and 2.83 showing customers' disagreement that the processes were handled acceptably.
+The mean value of the overall customer satisfaction is 3.10 with standard deviation of 0.80.
+This value is close to the neutral value three, which represents acceptable rather than the value two that represented poor.